- “Holy CRAP, these jobs suck!!”

 Number One: They pay next to nothing.

-I am in my late 30’s and am trying to confine my working hours to when my child is in elementary school.
+I am in my late 30’s and am trying to confine my working hours to when my child is in elementary school (8:10am – 2pm, or then pay $500/mo. minimum for after school care).
 Granted, my “next to nothing” may not be your “next to nothing.”
-However since I graduated college with honors a few years ago (a few + 10) and was making over $22/hr. at my last full-time gig (Office/Project Manager/Designer, pre-bambino), the thought of trudging through an enormous laundry list of office tasks for a sweet $12 an hour ($4 less than my first job right out of college!) – just sounds demoralizing at best.
+However since I graduated college with honors a few years ago (a few + 10) and was making over $22/hr. at my last 3/4 time gig (Office/Project Manager/Designer, pre-bambino), the thought of trudging through an enormous laundry list of office tasks for a sweet $12 an hour ($4 less than my first job right out of college!) – just sounds demoralizing at best.
 These companies who are not required to provide benefits to their part-time employees should really compensate with a few more dollars an hour, just out of common decency.
 Of course I am speaking to how things are here in the Bay Area where gas is over $3.50/gallon and a small bag of organic apples is $6.

 A wage of $12 an hour, minus tax and the commute cost, would not even buy me 2 bags of friggin’ apples for an hour’s work – that just sucks.